Alejandro de Humboldt National Park, Cuba: What to pack, what to wear, and when to go [2023]

 AirTag to track your luggage

-Cuba has some specific safety concerns that you should consider before going.
+Given current world events, Cuba has travel concerns that you should consider before going.
 Click for more information.

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and L. Be careful to choose the right type.
-Many adapters currently being sold are just plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B, C and L. It's important that you find the correct type.
+The vast majority of adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most areas.

 A top rated pillow is this one